 - Health and Safety information relating to design for construction and future use.

-- Identification of unusual, significant or hard to manage risks.
+- Identification of risks which are unusual, significant or hard to manage.

 - A list of key assumptions made during the design process.

 - Any information about phased handovers.